zopyx/xmldirector.connector/docs/source/README.rst

 Requirements
 ------------

-- Plone 5.2 with Python 2.7 and Python 3.6 (tested)
+- Plone 5.2 with Python 3.6 or higher (tested)

 - Supported backends: